• S&P 500: 6013.13 -104.39 -1.71%

 McDonald's Lease Structure

-When they do lease, McDonald’s typically signs 20-year ground leases, during which the rent prices are set to rise 10% to 15% every five years.
 For some leases, the rent is stable for the first ten years, and then those five-year increases ensue.
-Ground leases are similar to NNN leases in that landlords are generally not responsible for maintenance or other property costs.
+Landlords are generally not responsible for maintenance or other property costs in both ground leases and NNN leases.

-The average cap rate, or capitalization rate, for a McDonald’s lease is 3.9%.
+The average cap rate, or capitalization rate, for a McDonald’s lease is 5.1%.
 Cap rates analyze a real estate investment’s profitability and return potential.
-Generally, cap rates of 5% to 10% are considered good, but McDonald’s slightly lower rate of 3.9% just means that it’s less of a risky investment.
-It also indicates it might take longer for an investor to gain a return.
+Generally, cap rates of 5% to 10% are considered good, putting McDonald’s just on the lower end of that “good” range.

 Why Choose a Net Lease Over a Gross Lease When Investing in Commercial Real Estate?